dmlc/dgl/python/dgl/model_zoo/chem/README.md

 molecular graph topology, which may be viewed as a learned fingerprint [3].

 ### Models
-- **Graph Convolutional Network**: Graph Convolutional Networks (GCN) have been one of the most popular graph neural networks and they can be easily extended for graph level prediction.
+- **Graph Convolutional Networks** [3], [6]: Graph Convolutional Networks (GCN) have been one of the most popular graph neural networks and they can be easily extended for graph level prediction.
+- **Graph Attention Networks** [8]: Graph Attention Networks (GATs) incorporate multi-head attention into GCNs, explicitly modeling the interactions between adjacent atoms.

 ## Generative Models